Having a dive computer will free you from having to worry about calculations of your nitrogen levels using complicated dive tables.

 This is not what typical recreational diving is like, I know I dive down but then may bounce around different depths looking at various corral, fish etc. And if your wreck diving you will definitely be changing depths by quite a bit.

-There is no way a simple dive table can do this and this is why a dive computer can be so helpful and increase our safety dramatically.
+There is no way a simple dive table can do this and this is why a scuba dive computer can be so helpful and increase our safety dramatically.

-A dive computer is right there on our wrist letting us know how long we have been down and how much time we have left.
+A dive computer watch is right there on our wrist letting us know how long we have been down and how much time we have left.
 One other feature is that most diving computers allow for user profiles allowing different diver risk factors to be calculated.